 Clyst Valley Trail

-A public consultation is being held between Monday 9 May and Friday 10 June 2022 on the proposed Clyst Valley Trail route between West Clyst and Topsham.
+A public consultation was held between Monday 9 May and Friday 10 June 2022 on the proposed Clyst Valley Trail route between West Clyst and Topsham.

 Devon County Council and East Devon District Council are in the early design stage of the Clyst Valley Trail multiuse route which will connect Exeter with nearby towns and villages to the east.
 This attractive route will be accessible for all users and passes through historic parkland and river valleys.